R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 Unfortunately the Java Cryptography Architecture only introduced official support for Curve25519 in Java 11.
 At the moment in Conclave therefore, you must utilize our `Curve25519PublicKey` and `Curve25519PrivateKey` classes.
-In future we may offer support for using the Java 11 JCA types directly.
+In the future, we may offer support for using the Java 11 JCA types directly.
 A Curve25519 private key is simply 32 random bytes, which you can access using the `getEncoded()` method on `PrivateKey`.

 Now we have a key with which to receive the response, we create a mail to the enclave.
 This is done using the `EnclaveInstanceInfo.createPostOffice` method, which returns a new `PostOffice` object.
-This is similar to the post office inside the enclave and let's us create mail with increasing sequence numbers.
-We pass in our private key when creating the post office so it's mixed in to the calculations when the mail is encrypted and thus becomes available in `getAuthenticatedSender()` inside the enclave.
+This is similar to the post office inside the enclave and lets us create mail with increasing sequence numbers.
+We pass in our private key when creating the post office, so it's mixed in to the calculations when the mail is encrypted and thus becomes available in `getAuthenticatedSender()` inside the enclave.

 ```java